Minsoo1036/CV/Readme.md

 **Name** : Minsoo Kim

 I am interested in the practical use of data science or statistics.
+I work as a data scientist at KoreaPDS now.

 **Education** :